groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/excel-to-powerpoint.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-EXCEL"
+        - icon: "far fa-file-excel"
           title: " About EXCEL File Format"
           content: |
             A spreadsheet file contains data in the form of rows and columns.
 You can open, view and edit such files using spreadsheet software applications such as Microsoft Excel that is now available for both Windows and MacOS operating system.
 Similarly, Google sheets is a free online spreadsheet creating and editing tool that works from any web browser.
-A spreadsheet file can be saved in several different file formats, each having a different file extension for unique representation.
-Data is stored in cells either in plain form such as text string, numbers, date, currency, etc. or as formulas that change a cell’s value when referenced cell values change.
-Common spreadsheet file extensions and their file formats include XLSX (Microsoft Excel Open XML Spreadsheet), ODS (OpenDocument Spreadsheet) and XLS (Microsoft Excel Binary File Format).

           link: "https://docs.fileformat.com/spreadsheet/"

     format:
         # format loop
-        - icon: "far fa-file-POWERPOINT"
+        - icon: "far fa-file-powerpoint"
           title: " About POWERPOINT File Format"
           content: |
-            You must be familiar with PPTX and PPT extension files while working with Microsoft PowerPoint.
-These are Presentation file formats that store collection of records to accommodate presentation data such as slides, shapes, text, animations, video, audio and embedded objects.
-A presentation can be saved/converted into other file formats as well such as PDF, BMP, PNG, JPEG, and XPS.
-PowerPoint Viewer lets you a number of supported Presentation file formats and is available for free.
-Common Presentation file extensions and their associated file formats include PPTX, PPT and ODP.
+            Presentation file formats that store collection of records to accommodate presentation data such as slides, shapes, text, animations, video, audio and embedded objects.

           link: "https://docs.fileformat.com/presentation/"